Jake-M-Walker/Agile-Team-Project/README.md

 5 Add Ability View Movies and Rating (3) Corey
 6 Add Ability to Sort Movies by Genre (4) Corey
 7 Add Ability to Sort Movies by Rating (4) Corey
-8 Add Ability to Sort Movies by Media Type (4)
+8 Add Ability to Sort Movies by Media Type (4) Corey
 9 Add Search Feature for Individual Movie (5)
 10 Add Search Functionality for Genre (5)
 11 Add Search Functionality for Media Type (5)